lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 limitation of these indexes."*

-    We agree, this suggestion is pertinent and has been included in the limitations section of the conclusion.
+    We agree, this suggestion is pertinent and has been included in the limitations section of the conclusion in the revised manuscript.

 3. *"Most of the indexes in this study are based on glucose and insulin levels.
 I think the reader would know the data of baseline and follow-up glucose and